Before we define what calibration is, I want you to understand below scenario:

 - These requirements are implementing systems and procedures to be met by testing and calibration labs in their organization and management of their quality system particularly when seeking an accreditation.

-- Since ISO 17025 is a quality management system specific for calibration laboratories, it is also a good tool or a guide if you are managing an in-house or internal labs.
-Following its requirements will help you achieve most of the auditors requirements during an internal or customer audits.
+- Since ISO 17025 is a quality management system specifically for calibration laboratories, it is also a good tool or a guide if you are managing an in-house or internal lab.
+Following its requirements will help you achieve most of the auditors’ requirements during an internal or customer audits.

 Thank you for visiting, please subscribe and share